ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 In order for SIOC to determine when a storage device is congested or constrained, it requires a defined threshold.
 The congestion threshold latency is different for different storage types.
 This design recommends and implements a threshold latency of 10 milliseconds.

 You can limit individual virtual disks for individual VMs or grant them different shares with SIOC.
-By limiting disks and granting different shares, you can match and align the environment to the workload with the acquired file storage volume IOPS number.
+By limiting disks and granting different shares, you can match and align the environment to the workload with the acquired {{site.data.keyword.filestorage_full}} volume IOPS number.
 The limit is set by IOPS and it is possible to set a different weight or shares.

 Virtual disks shares set to **High** (2000 shares) receive twice as much I/O as a disk set to **Normal** (1000 shares) and four times as much as one set to **Low** (500 shares). **Normal** is the default value for all the VMs, so you need to adjust the **Normal** settings for the VMs that require it.